Buy or Sell Wayfair Inc. (W) Stock Now | Don't Try to Be a Top Gun

 Truist gave a rating of “Buy” to W, setting the target price at $370 in the report published on March 01st of the current year.

-Volatility was left at 5.02%, however, over the last 30 days, the volatility rate increased by 3.42%, as shares surge +4.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.41% upper at present.
+Volatility was left at 4.93%, however, over the last 30 days, the volatility rate increased by 4.25%, as shares surge +13.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.18% lower at present.

 Insider Trading